You are here

-Deadline for DA Middle School online applications
+Deadline for DA Middle School online applications: November 1, 2019

 Transition to the DA Middle School Program

-Dimensions Academy middle school teachers are highly qualified to teach gifted students.
+Dimensions Academy Middle School teachersDimensions Academy middle school teachers are highly qualified to teach gifted students.
 They receive ongoing training and support from the Bloomington Gifted and Talented Department.
-Many attend additional trainings, workshops and conferences, such as the National Association of Gifted Children conference.
+Many attend additional training, workshops, and conferences, such as the National Association of Gifted Children conference.

-The Dimensions Academy program infuses concept-based units from the College of William and Mary throughout its program, grades 4-8, so that the models of depth and complexity in these units become automatic ways of thinking and processing for DA students.
-The models may be the same, but the content is significantly different from year to year.
-The curriculum designers field-tested their curriculum on gifted students over many years and found that creating critical thinking processes and maps for gifted students leads to significant intellectual growth.
+Dimensions Academy CurriculumThe Dimensions Academy program infuses concept-based units from the College of William and Mary throughout its program in grades 4-8 so that the models of depth and complexity become automatic ways of thinking and processing for DA students.
+The models may be the same, but the content may be significantly different from year to year.
+Academic competitions and opportunities for conducting original research and development are added throughout the middle school years to strengthen research and design skills.

-Since gifted students don't need a traditional reading class, we created our own organic course for DA students in 6th and 7th grade called Seminar.
+Dimensions Academy SeminarSince gifted students don't need a traditional reading class, we created our own organic course for DA students in 6th and 7th grade called Seminar.

-Seminar 6 is a humanities-based course, involving higher-level thinking and in-depth discussions.
+- Seminar 6 is a humanities-based course, involving higher-level thinking and in-depth discussions.
 The theme, "Great Minds," includes the study of Alfred Nobel and many Nobel Laureates, as well as mythology and philosophy.

-Seminar 7's theme "Great Acts," includes the study of great acts of courage and philanthropy.
+- Seminar 7's theme "Great Acts," includes the study of great acts of courage and philanthropy.
 The focus is on creative and critical thinking and giving the world something it didn't know it needed.

-DA language arts classes primarily use the William and Mary curriculum.
+Dimensions Academy Language ArtsDA language arts classes primarily use the William and Mary curriculum.

 - 6th graders study William & Mary's Persuasion, learn debate skills and study novels reflecting a variety of cultures and experiences.